Whoodels/Whoodels/README.md

 # 👋 Hi, I'm Otto Huhtinen!

 Hey there!
 I'm Otto, a 17-year-old from Finland.
 I used to spend a lot of time playing Minecraft (my IGN is **Whoodels**), but these days I don't play as much since I'm diving deeper into photography.
-I'm also working on building my own SMP server.
-When I'm not in-game, I'm studying to be an IT support specialist.

 ### About Me
-- 🎓 IT support student at **S*** (somewhere in Tampere 😉)
+- 🎓 IT support student
 - 🛠 Learning Java and already familiar with HTML, CSS, and JavaScript
 - 🎮 I enjoy base hunting in different Minecraft servers
 - 📷 Passionate about photography in my free time
-- ⚙️ Building my own SMP server for the community

 ---